mietzen/AKS-ArgoCD-tutorial/README.md

 ### Create an Ingress

-Before we can deploy ArgoCD, we need to set up an ingress to reach it securely.
+Before we can deploy Argo CD, we need to set up an ingress to reach it securely.
 We’ll use [Traefik](https://traefik.io/traefik) for this combined with [cert-manager](https://cert-manager.io/) for automate TLS certificate management.

 Let’s start with `cert-manager`.